 How many vacation days do you let slide away?
 Why is it that Americans tend to lose vacation time.
 If you’re scheduling your time, use your vacation days.
 You’ve earned them.
 It’s better for your health, and of course, it’s better for your family.
 How do you use it, however?

 Take a two-week or 10-day vacation.
 Going away for longer than a week allows you to have the much-needed downtime during your vacation.
 How many times have you traveled and were go go go the entire time that you did not feel rested upon return?
 Take the kids out of school for a couple of days, or use a full two weeks in the summer.

 Additionally, plan a few long weekends throughout the year.
-Go somewhere within a couple hours drive.
+Go somewhere within a couple of hour’s drive.
 Explore another part of your state that you haven’t been to before.
 Have an adventure or relax at the beach.
 Look at these little getaways as still satisfying the wanderlust travel bug.

 Who says travel has to involve distance?
 Even if you explore your hometown with a “staycation” it’s all in how you package it and sell it to the family.
 Take a whole day full of adventures and call it travel.
 That can mean a day out at the zoo and a dinner someplace new and exotic.
 Go into the city and try an ethnic restaurant and pretend you’re traveling to faraway lands.
 Try a new museum.
 Hike.
 There are loads of possibilities.

 You’ve scheduled your family vacations (and yes, I mean more than one), now you need to budget for it.